Skip to main content

 X2=Y2=Z2=I, XY=iZ, YZ=iX, ZX=iYX^2 = Y^2 = Z^2 = I, \ XY = iZ, \ YZ = iX, \ ZX = iY

-A more general workflow where one would perform several operation on a pauli string would be to use general transformations of the expression and then simplify it further at the end with simplify_paulis.
-This way, flatten, merge, and prune can help reduce the number of final terms to fully simplify with simplify_pailis.
+A more general workflow would involve performing several operations on a spinhalf operator expression with general transformations and then simplify further at the end with simplify_paulis.
+This may require some casting of the expression in terms of Pauli operators before applying the final simplifications.
+This way, flatten, merge, and prune can help reduce the number of final terms to fully simplify with simplify_paulis.

 tip